mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ### Using GPT-3 to Name K-Means Clusters

 I get a lot of enjoyment finding simple application examples that solve problems that I had previously spent a lot of time solving with other techniques.
 As an example, around 2010 a customer and I created some ad hoc ways to name K-Means clusters with meaningful cluster names.
-Several years later at Capital One, my team brainstormed other techniques for asssigning meaningful cluster names for the patent [SYSTEM TO LABEL K-MEANS CLUSTERS WITH HUMAN UNDERSTANDABLE LABELS](https://patents.justia.com/patent/20210357429).
+Several years later at Capital One, my team brainstormed other techniques for assigning meaningful cluster names for the patent [SYSTEM TO LABEL K-MEANS CLUSTERS WITH HUMAN UNDERSTANDABLE LABELS](https://patents.justia.com/patent/20210357429).

 One of the OpenAI example Jupyter notebooks [https://github.com/openai/openai-cookbook/blob/main/examples/Clustering.ipynb](https://github.com/openai/openai-cookbook/blob/main/examples/Clustering.ipynb) solves this problem elegantly using a text prompt like: